Flora Drummond: Retirement from direct action

 Drummond's terms in prison, including several hunger strikes took a physical toll on her and in 1914 she spent some time on the Isle of Arran to recover her health.
 After her return to London on the outbreak of the First World War she concentrated her efforts on public speaking and administration rather than direct action; thus avoiding further arrest.
 Drummond supported the government during the war; for example pleading for volunteers in Trafalgar Square in 1915 'We have given up our fight for the vote...today is the time for sacrifices'.
 In 1917, along with Lloyd George, she reviewed female war workers in Birkenhead.

 She remained prominent within the movement and in 1928 she was a pall-bearer at the funeral of Emmeline Pankhurst.

 Her politics moved away from the labour socialism of her youth, as she travelled around the country persuading workers not to strike, and in 1926 Drummond again led a parade, the Great Prosperity March against the unrest predating the General Strike.
 In the 1930s Drummond formed the Women's Guild of Empire, a right-wing league opposed to communism and fascism.
 Her one-time militant partner Norah Elam, who had become a leading member of Mosley's British Union of Fascists wrote a scathing attack of the Guild calling it an anti-fascist circus and describing her former friend as an 'extinct volcano'.

+Drummond became Chairman of the Six Point Group in 1931, replacing Lady Rhondda.
+It was stated in the Glasgow Herald of 27th February 1931 that Drummond had been responsible for that the newspaper described as "the latest triumph of the women's movement" due to her activities in Geneva.

 Flora and Joseph Drummond divorced in 1922 and later that year she married a cousin, Alan Simpson.
 Alan was killed during an air-raid in 1944.
 Five years previously, Drummond had written a series of articles about her life (entitled 'My campaigning days') for The Aberdeen People's Journal.

 Flora returned to Arran but was denied permission to build a cottage and so lived in a makeshift corrugated iron roofed shed, until her neighbours took her in when she became ill.
 She died in Carradale on 17 January 1949, following a stroke at the age of 70.

+Portrait of Drummond by Flora Lion

+In 1936, Drummond was presented with her own portrait, which had been commissioned by fellow former suffragettes.
+The portrait hangs in the National Galleries of Scotland, and is described on the Galleries' website as showing Drummond as follows:"She wears a pendant and a ribbon in the suffragette colours of green, white and violet, symbolising hope, purity and dignity — and spelling out the initial letters of Give Women Votes."